matrix-io/matrix-mozilla-iot-addon/README.md

 # Development

-Changes are loaded by restarting the `mozilla-iot-gateway` service.
+Changes are loaded by restarting the `mozilla-iot-gateway` service or by manually enabling/disabling the addon.

 ```bash
 npm run load